Contact: R. Boudot (email@example.com)

 Figure 4: Example of a CPT resonance detected in a Cs-Ne microfabricated cell.

-We have developed in FEMTO-ST (MOEMS Group) another original architecture of microfabricated alkali vapor cell, named R-cell, designed for miniature atomic clocks.
-The cell combines diffraction gratings with anisotropically etched single-crystalline silicon sidewalls to route a normally-incident beam in a cavity oriented along the substrate plane .
+In 2015, we have demonstrated in FEMTO-ST an original architecture of micro-fabricated alkali vapor cell, named R-cell, designed for miniature atomic clocks.
+This cell combines diffraction gratings with anisotropically etched single-crystalline silicon sidewalls to route a normally-incident beam in a cavity oriented along the substrate plane.

 Figure 5: Photograph of the R-cell architecture.
 Courtesy from FEMTO-ST MOEMS Group.